MAT in Social Studies Education

 Add-On License in Teaching English Language Learners (ESL)

-The TESOL (Teaching English to Speakers of Other Languages) Program offers a six-course, 26-credit add-on license pathway that allows MAT students in content-specific areas (e.g., English Education, Social Studies Education, Mathematics Education, and Science Education) to meet requirements for a Massachusetts licensure endorsement as Teacher of English Language Learners (ESL).
+The TESOL (Teaching English to Speakers of Other Languages) Program offers a six-course, 26-credit add-on license pathway that allows MAT students in content-specific areas (e.g., Modern Foreign Languages, English Education, Social Studies Education, Mathematics Education, and Science Education) to meet requirements for a Massachusetts licensure endorsement as Teacher of English Language Learners (ESL).
 In this course of study, students are exposed to a theoretical introduction to the nature and structure of language, key factors affecting second-language acquisition, and communicative approaches to the teaching of English as a second or foreign language.
 In addition to the six courses, students are required to complete an ESL Practicum.
 This pathway requires MAT candidates to add one additional summer and part-time semester to their regular MAT program timeline.

 This pathway consists of the following courses: